-Readers often skim before they read.
+Readers typically skim articles before they read them.
 According to the study by Nielsen Norman Group, only 16% of people will read your copy word by word.

-Make sure your headlines inform a reader of what they will gain by reading individual paragraphs or the page as a whole.
+Headlines should inform readers what they will learn by reading individual paragraphs or the page as a whole.

-When you think about search intent and what answers people need, you can give those answers in your headlines and elaborate in the following paragraphs.
+Think about user intent, provide answers in your headlines, and elaborate in the following paragraphs.

-Make sure the copy’s paragraphs are short and start with the key message.
-Clarity and concision are the keys to excellent readability and user experience — the more the white space, the better the user experience.
+Make sure the copy’s paragraphs are short and start with the main idea.
+Clarity and concision are the keys to excellent readability and user experience.
+The more white space, the better the user experience.

-Long paragraphs can be broken up with bullets or numbered lists and graphics that inform the user.
+Break up long sections with bullets or numbered lists and graphics that inform the user.

 With shorter sentences, you are once again making the reader’s job easier and your message more digestible.

-If you want to check the readability score, Semrush’s SEO Writing Assistant extension can help.
+If you want to check the readability score, use the SEO Writing Assistant tool.
 It automatically analyzes your target keywords and suggests the optimal readability level for your copy based on your top rivals.

 With this tool, you will also: